About me

 Whatever brings you here now, I trust the wisdom in your timing.
 I am so grateful to be with my clients on their healing journeys and I look forward to meeting you too.

-I believe that the therapeutic relationship is sacred and I welcome women of all races, ethnicities, religions, cultures, sexualities and gender expressions in my practice.
+I believe that the therapeutic relationship is sacred and I welcome women of all races, ethnicities, religions, cultures, countries of origin, sexualities and gender expressions in my practice.

 Education